Keyboard shortcuts

 /// coalition operator (e.g. "ethereum.superchain",

-pub name: &'a str,
+pub instance_name: &'a str,

-/// Ordered set of block-building lattices this
+/// Ordered set of lattice stable ids this coalition

-pub lattices: &'a [LatticeConfig<'a>],
+pub lattices: &'a [UniqueId],

 /// composes — any mosaik organism with a Config

-/// fingerprint living directly on the universe.
-Held
+/// fingerprint living directly on the universe,

 pub organisms: &'a [OrganismRef<'a>],